timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 imaginary part (beta) of the refractive index, which is dimensionless.

 Parameter 2 determines the amount of diagnostic information that UTR.exe outputs (prints out) during the execution.
-Setting this parameter to 2 increases the amount of information printed out during the execution.
+Setting this parameter to 1 increases the amount of information printed out during the execution.
 In most instances, this parameter won't affect the speed of execution, but the user may still prefer to select "0" here in order to reduce the clutter on the screen during the program execution.

-Parameter 3 contains the name of an input file with rotation angles and defocus distances, which can contain experimental data, or it can be the same file that was previously used by MsctKirkland.exe program to simulate a set of input defocused images.
+Parameter 3 contains the name of an input file with rotation angles and defocus distances.
+This file can contain experimental data, or it can be the same file that was previously used by MsctKirkland.exe program to simulate a set of input defocused images.
 This file may have one of two distinct formats which is determined by the file name extension.
 (a) If the file name extension is ".txt", the file may contain an arbitrary number of leading comment lines, each starting with